cython/cython/docs/src/userguide/nogil.rst

         .. code-block:: python

-            with cython.nogil(some_type is object):
+            with cython.nogil(some_type is not object):
-                ...  # some code that runs without the GIL
+                ...  # some code that runs without the GIL, unless we're processing objects

     .. group-tab:: Cython

         .. code-block:: cython

-            with nogil(some_type is object):
+            with nogil(some_type is not object):
-                ...  # some code that runs without the GIL
+                ...  # some code that runs without the GIL, unless we're processing objects

 Exceptions and the GIL
 ----------------------